dev-xiligroup/xili-language-plugin/xili-language/readme.txt

 * xili-language plugin works on Wordpress installation for WebApp with JSON REST API - see [changelog](https://wordpress.org/plugins/xili-language/#developers) because [WP JSON REST API](https://wordpress.org/plugins/json-rest-api/) 1.2.1 in under full development but yet powerful.
 * As *educational plateform* in constant changing since 2009, xili-language trilogy tries to use most of the WordPress Core functions and features (Custom taxonomy, API, metabox, pointer, help, pomo libraries, ...).
 The options are adjustable.

+= TESTERS WANTED =
+According some users, current versions can be stable with recent WP versions.
+BUT since 2 years, a new version is fully rewritten and tested in few websites.
+These new versions are available in Github and here in WP repository in tag [Advanced View](https://wordpress.org/plugins/xili-language/advanced/).
+Your feedback will be very valuable.

 = Version 2.23.12 =
 * Last Updated 2019-06-05